DJSdev/tomorrows-wordle/README.md

-# Solve today's Wordle and know all the Wordle for Tomorrow and forever
+# Know all the Wordles

 ```
-// Use today's date by default (for example today is 2/12/2022)
+// Today
 node solve-wordle.js
 > ultra
 ```